 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Depending on where we meet, for each weekly session of 50 minutes the fee is:
+For each weekly session of 50 minutes the fee is £65.

-I am a Registered Member of the British Association of Counsellors and Psychotherapists (MBACP), which means I demonstrate my commitment to safe, ethical and competent practice.
+I am an accredited member of the British Association of Counsellors and Psychotherapists MBACP (Accred), which means I have met BACP's higher standard as a competent, ethical and independent practitioner.

 I provide individual counselling and I am based in:

 - North London (EC1V): Angel Islington.
 5 minutes walk from Angel tube station.

 Buses from: Highbury and Islington (N5) / Archway (N19) / Holloway (N7) / Angel (N1) / Barnsbury (N1) / Clerkenwell (EC1A) / Barbican (EC2Y) / Old Street (EC1V) / Kings Cross (N1C).